Network - DNS Registration FAQ

 How quickly are DNS-related requests handled?

-Requests for new third level domains (X.wisc.edu) are approved by the CIO's office.
+Requests for new third level domains (X.wisc.edu) are approved by the University Communications office.
 This process may take up to two weeks.

 Other requests are generally completed within 24 hours.